Connecting to the Google Analytics GA4 MCP Server

 ❌ No

-Very limited scope; not recommended for user-specific GA data
+Very limited; not great for user-specific GA data

-2. Set the GOOGLE_APPLICATION_CREDENTIALS environment variable to your service account JSON file path
+• Set the GOOGLE_APPLICATION_CREDENTIALS environment variable to point to your service account JSON file

 "We are on-track to deliver a 43% increase in inbound leads this year.
 There is no doubt the adoption of Growth Method is the primary driver behind these results."